neilscott/datadetective/src/index.md

   <div class="grid-column-1-md">

-As [public health researchers](/team), we use data from surveys, health records and other sources, to understand where and why some people are less healthy than others.
-Data Detective will show you how and why we use data
+As [public health researchers](/team), we use data from surveys, health records, and other sources, to understand where and why some people are less healthy than others.
+Data Detective will show you how and why we use data.

 **Data Detective** is a game to show how you to link data securely to help stop the spread of a mystery disease.

 The game should take no more than 10 minutes.